Posts

 Image

 LOW BACK PAIN RECURRENCE REDUCED WITH WALKING .
 A world-first study has found that adults with a history of low back pain went nearly twice as long without a recurrence of their back pain if they walked regularly.
 About 800 million people worldwide have low back pain, and it is a leading cause of disability and reduced quality of life.
 Repeated episodes of low back pain are also prevalent, with seven in 10 people who recover from an episode going on to have a recurrence within a year.
-Current best practice for back pain management and prevention suggests a combination of exercise and education.
+Current best practices for back pain management and prevention suggest combining exercise and education.
 However, some forms of exercise are not accessible or affordable to many due to their high cost, complexity, and need for supervision.
 A clinical trial by Macquarie University's Spinal Pain Research Group examined whether walking could be a practical, cost-effective, and accessible intervention.
-The trial followed 701 adults who had recently recovered from an episode of low back pa
+The trial followed 701 adults who had recently recovered from an episode o...

 OVERWEIGHT TEEN GIRLS AND YOUNG WOMEN HAVE INCREASED RISKS FOR STROKES BEFORE AGE 55.